-Mission: Provide food and emergency assistance to meet basic human needs and long-term solutions to break the cycle of dependence.
+Mission: Provide food, medical and financial assistance to meet basic human needs as well as education, job training and guidance to create self-sufficiency.

 Programs: See schedule o - food centerthe organization operates a food center, where volunteers cook and serve seven hot, nutritional meals weekly to those less fortunate in the community (lunches from monday through saturday and a thursday family night dinner).
 Volunteers also distribute grocery bags containing food staples (meat,fruit, produce, dairy, bread and other food items) to eligible low income individuals and families from monday through saturday and deliver lunches to the homebound.
 Eligibility is monitored very closely.
 During the year ended december 31, 2017, the organization prepared and served approximately 54,000 hot meals, including delivery of more than 4,000 hot meals to the homebound, and distributed approximately 62,000 grocery food bags to the working poor, unemployed, disabled, homebound and homeless.
 During the year ended december 31, 2017, the organization recovered more than 1,960,000 pounds of food from supermarkets, restaurants, individuals, businesses, governmental agencies and other organizations.